Alexva397/Alexva397/README.md

 # Hello, my name is Alexander Vadeboncoeur
 Welcome!
 I am a full-stack web developer looking to create and collaberate with other developers.
-I am currently enrolled in a web development bootcamp, and I intend to enter the field of Computer Science and continue my education as a programmer!
+Passionate and driven, I am always looking for new challanges and opportunities!

 #### Tech and Tools: